66% of Millennials Don't Know When Tax Day Is

 But despite all of the stress, and the strong possibility of leaving significant money on the table, 61 percent of millennials still file their taxes completely on their own.

-“According to the survey, millennials just want to get their taxes out of the way with the easiest option, and H&R Block Tax Pro Go can help with that,” said Sutton.
+“According to the survey, millennials just want to get their taxes out of the way with the easiest option, and H&R Block Tax Pro Go can help with that,” said a spokesperson for H&R Block.
 “Tax Pro Go lets clients have their returns prepared and filed by a tax pro – and they never have to step foot into a tax office.”